Mitchell Center

-Mitchell Center is a 10,041-seat multi-purpose arena on the campus of the University of South Alabama in Mobile, Alabama.
-It was completed in 1998 and is the home court for University of South Alabama Jaguars basketball teams.
+The Mitchell Center is a 10,041-seat multi-purpose arena on the campus of the University of South Alabama in Mobile, Alabama.
+It was completed in 1998 and is the home to the University of South Alabama Jaguars basketball teams.
 The Center is named for the Mitchell family, local real estate developers who have given over US$35 million to various University causes (both the Mitchell Cancer Institute and the Mitchell College of Business are named for them), including $1 million for construction of the Center.

 The venue can seat 3,500 for theatrical presentations, 7,354 for front-of-arena concerts, 8,777 for the circus and auto racing, and 10,800 for full-arena concerts.

 The arena contains 18080 sqft of arena floor space, 6918 sqft of meeting rooms space and an additional 4230 sqft in the Globe area, where the Waterman Globe is located.
 The arena's eight-sided center-hung scoreboard has four video screens.
 There are 16 ticket windows, a 14,000-watt sound system, a 60 by 40 foot portable stage, four dressing and two team locker rooms, a training room, a production office and in-house catering.
 The arena measures 63'8" from the floor to the roof.
 There is parking for 4,450 cars within a ten-minute walk of the arena, including 450 at the arena itself.

 The Mitchell Center hosted the 2001 and 2008 Sun Belt Conference men’s basketball tournaments.

 The Mitchell Center hosted its first ever NBA basketball game between the New Orleans Hornets and Miami Heat on October 23, 2008.

 In the spring of 2011, the Mitchell Center was home to the Mobile Bay Tarpons of the Southern Indoor Football League.

 On the May 8, 2007, edition of "Lunch with Lee" on WNSP in Mobile, recently hired head basketball coach Ronnie Arrow called the Mitchell Center "the best arena in the state of Alabama."

+When Mobile Civic Center was permanently closed and demolished in late 2024, Disney on Ice moved into Mitchell Center.